Reinforcement Learning Foundations for Deep Research Systems: A Survey

-We begin by clarifying the differences in purpose, format, and requirements between SFT/DPO and RL data for deep research agents.
+We begin by clarifying the purpose, format, and requirements of RL training data for deep research agents.
 This background frames the discussion that follows and clarifies the terminology we use throughout.

-\paragraph{Purpose.} SFT optimizes \emph{imitation}; DPO optimizes \emph{relative preference}; RL optimizes \emph{goal achievement in an environment}.
-Formally, SFT learns a policy \(\pi_\theta\) that matches reference outputs, DPO learns \(\pi_\theta\) that satisfies pairwise (or ranked) preferences, and RL learns \(\pi_\theta\) that maximizes expected return under tool-use interactions with (verifiable) rewards.
+RL optimizes \emph{goal achievement in an environment}.
+Formally, the deep research agent learns a policy \(\pi_\theta\) that maximizes expected return under tool-use interactions.
+The RL training setup comprises \emph{environment, tasks, and reward}.
+Let the task set be